nextflow-io/nextflow/docs/process.md

 See also: [cpus](#cpus) and [memory](#memory).

-(process-maxawait)=
+(process-maxsubmitawait)=

-### maxAwait
+### maxSubmitAwait (experimental)

-The `maxAwait` directives allows you to specify how long a task can remain in submission queue without being executed.
+The `maxSubmitAwait` directives allows you to specify how long a task can remain in submission queue without being executed.
 Elapsed this time the task execution will fail.

 When used along with `retry` error strategy, it can be useful to re-schedule the task to a difference queue or